sancar22/sample-app/server/README.md

 ## DataBase

 The Database utilized is not really relevant, as long as it is PostgreSQL.
 Jokes.
 As long as it is a relational database, it will work, although PostgreSQL is highly suggested simply because it is the best relational database to learn to utilize because of how common it is.

+## Tests

+The tests found under the `test/` directory, can be run using the command `npm t` or `npm test`.
+The script in `package.json` has been changed to utilize mocha, and ts-node, in order to run the tests correctly.

+We are using `Mocha` as the testing framework and `Chai` as the assertion library.
+We are primarily utilizing the assertion `should`.
+This is simply because it is the preferred assertion by the writers of the test.
+Finally, we are also utilizing `supertest` for testing HTTP.

+### Auth Tests

+The Auth tests are made for testing the authorization middleware.
+They will ensure routes are rejected if no JWT is provided, or if the JWT is incorrect.
+Additionally, they also test for the next function to be called.